wmurphyrd/colorplaner/readme.md

 # Current development version:
 devtools::install_github("wmurphyrd/colorplaner")
 ```

+#### Version 0.1.2.9000 (devel)
+* Change tests to compensate for ggplot2 2.2.0 changes
+* Due to ggplot2 2.2.0 changes, mapping a colorplane at the level of an individual layer will now produce a false warning messsage, but full functionality remains intact

 #### Version 0.1.2
 * Fixed an issue that was preventing updated vignettes from building